383Project/engineering-code-of-conduct/lifecycle/deployment/deployment-policy.md

 The deployment process follows the steps outlined below:

 1. Docker Image and Configuration:
-   - All projects should have a Docker image that replicates the same configuration as the production server.
+   - All projects should have a Docker image that approximates the same configuration as the production server.
    - The support team or lead backend engineer initially sets up and configures the Docker image to ensure consistency.

 2. Branch Configuration in Git: